-There are two types of COR certificates: the Occupational Health and Safety (OHS) COR and the Injury Management / Return-to-Work (RTW) COR.
+There are two types of COR certificates: the Occupational Health and Safety (OHS) COR and the Injury Management / Return-to-Work (RTW) COR (currently on hold).
 Successful completion of each program offers both direct financial and intangible benefits for you as an employer.

 go2HR delivers the Certificate of Recognition (COR) Program to employers in BC’s tourism, hospitality, and naturally-aligned industries.
 The information below provides an overview of the COR Program; however, please review the COR Program Policies and Procedures Manual to ensure that you have the most current, accurate and consistent information about the COR Program, and the standards you are required to follow.